Patriots Day (film): Filming

 Principal photography began on March 29, 2016, and was conducted in New York City; Boston; Quincy, Massachusetts; Los Angeles; New Orleans; and Philadelphia, with production offices and a soundstage set up in one of the Centennial Park warehouses in Peabody, Massachusetts.
 All interior scenes at the FBI warehouse headquarters, as well as exterior 'command tent' scenes, were shot there.
 Filming was arranged on Laurel Street in Watertown to recreate the shootout that took place there between police and the Tsarnaev brothers; but after objections by residents, town officials denied permission for the location.
 The City of Malden was approached to stand in for Laurel Street, and ended up with eight locations in the film.
 Producers then approached University of Massachusetts Dartmouth for permission to shoot scenes at the campus, but the request was denied by chancellor Gerry Kavanaugh.
 Emmanuel College stood in for exterior shots of UMass Dartmouth.
 This was because the latter would not permit the production to film on campus on account of its belief that doing so would be "too disruptive" to the school's community.
 The Massachusetts Institute of Technology, where the Tsarnaev brothers killed MIT Police Officer Sean Collier, allowed the film production to shoot "entirely peaceful scenes" on the campus for three days in June.
 Filming also took place at Collier's actual house.
 The marathon finish line on Boylston Street was duplicated at the Naval Air Station South Weymouth, in addition to scenes filmed at the actual finish line on the day of the 2016 marathon.
 Dzhokhar's capture was filmed in Framingham, Massachusetts, on the bombing's third anniversary.
 Additional filming took place at Doyle's Cafe in Jamaica Plain on April 14, 2016, Watertown, Massachusetts, for shots of the police station and the sequence depicting Dun Meng escaping to the Mobil Gas station unlike the surveillance footage which was shot in Cambridge, Massachusetts, and at Lasell College in Newton, Massachusetts, on May 18, 2016.

 The film is also interspersed with actual CCTV footage of the bombing and later sightings of the brothers.

 Music

-Academy Award-winning composers and Nine Inch Nails members Trent Reznor and Atticus Ross were hired to write the musical score for the film.
+Nine Inch Nails members Trent Reznor and Atticus Ross were hired to write the musical score for the film.

 "Forever (2007 version)" by Dropkick Murphys plays during the closing credits of the film; however, it is not included on the film's soundtrack.